Michigan Porch

 Linden's pre-Civil-War mill on the Shiawassee now lends books

-The mill that built Linden is still standing on the bank of the Shiawassee River, and these days it lends you a library book.
-Settlers raised saw and grist mills along this stretch of river in the 1830s and 1840s — the grist mill grinding grain into flour, the saw mill chewing logs into lumber — and the town ate and built off that falling water.
+The mill that built Linden is still standing on the bank of the Shiawassee River.
+These days it lends you a library book.
+Settlers raised saw and grist mills along this stretch of river in the 1830s and 1840s.
+The grist mill ground grain into flour.
+The saw mill chewed logs into lumber.
+The town ate and built off that falling water.
 Most river towns lost their mills to fire or the wrecking ball.
 Linden kept its.

-The old Linden Mills building, which predates the Civil War, has settled into a gentle retirement: the public library lives inside it now, along with a collection of artifacts about the town’s past and the City Council chambers.
-Across the water sits the Mill Pond, the pool the dam backs up, ringed by a park, a gazebo, and a loop trail you can walk in twenty minutes.
+The old Linden Mills building predates the Civil War, and it has settled into a gentle retirement.
+The public library lives inside it now.
+So does a collection of artifacts about the town’s past, and the City Council chambers.
+Across the water sits the Mill Pond, the pool the dam backs up.
+A park, a gazebo, and a loop trail ring it.
+You can walk that loop in twenty minutes.

 What makes the rest of downtown feel of a piece is that it never got rebuilt out from under itself.
-The storefronts run mostly from 1850 to the 1920s — Greek Revival next to Victorian brick — and the whole stretch is recognized as a historic district, which is the dry official term for “the buildings still look like the buildings.”
-Park once and you can borrow a novel, read the town’s story off the wall, and walk the Mill Pond loop, all in the same hour, on the same dammed river that started it.
+The storefronts run mostly from 1850 to the 1920s, Greek Revival next to Victorian brick.
+The whole stretch is recognized as a historic district.
+That is the dry official term for “the buildings still look like the buildings.”
+Park once and you can do it all in the same hour.
+Borrow a novel.
+Read the town’s story off the wall.
+Walk the Mill Pond loop.
+It is all on the same dammed river that started it.

 Sources